BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/Python_packages/Debugging_and_Profiling/timeit/README.md

     Usage, in line mode:
         %timeit [-n<N> -r<R> [-t|-c] -q -p<P> -o] statement
     ```
-  * > To use it, for example if we want to find out whether using xrange is any faster than using range, you can simply do:
+  * > To use it, for example if we want to find out whether using `xrange` is any faster than using `range`, you can simply do:
     ```py
     In [1]: %timeit for _ in range(1000): True
     10000 loops, best of 3: 37.8 µs per loop